rohini251103610/rohini251103610/README.md

 # Hi there, I'm Rohini R 👋

-Welcome to my GitHub profile!
-I'm passionate about web development and love working with technologies like HTML, CSS, JavaScript, and React to create responsive and dynamic web applications.
+Welcome to my Github profile!
+I'm passionate developer with a deep interest in web development and software engineering.
+My journey in programming began with building simple websites, and over time, I've developed a strong love for creating dynamic and efficient web applications..

 ## 🚀 About Me